swyxio/swyxdotio/content/resources/MegaTrends.md

   - DATA. wow. holy shit.
 TV sucks.
   - Tencent and the Chinese government now limit minors to two hours of gameplay per day.

+- the metaverse is here
+  - epic games - marshmellow concert
+  - mobile is 45% of gaming sales

 Todo: ask andy rackis about https://www.matthewball.vc/all/7reasonsgaming